bbrtj/perl-pcrd/README.md

 (like dwm).

 ## Code and documentation
 Code on GitHub.
-Limited documentation as a man page.
+Limited documentation as a man page - see `man PCRD` and `man pcrctl`.
 This module is mostly for self-use.
 Let me know if you are interested in using it yourself.

 ## TODO